EolnMsuk/SkipCord-2/README.md

 - **!info / !about**
  Posts and DMs the server information defined by config.

+- **!owner / !admin**
+  Lists Admins and Owners usernames.

 - **!help**
   Displays help menu with buttons.

+- **!commands**
+  Lists all of the commands and who can use them

 ## Moderation Commands (Allowed Users / Admin Role)
+- **!stats**
+  Lists command usage / violation info, including ID and amount (Admin Role)

-- **!commands**
+- **!whois**
-  Lists all of the commands and who can use them (Admin Role)
+  Lists names of members who are timed out / recently left / joined the server (Admin Role)

 - **!roles**
   Lists the names role title of all members with roles in the server (Admin Role)

 - **!join**
   Sends a join invite DM to all members with the Admin role (Admin Role)

-- **!whois**
-  Lists names of members who are timed out / recently left / joined the server (Admin Role)

 - **!rtimeouts**
   Removes all active timeouts from members and lists the affected usernames (Admin Role)

-- **!analytics**
-  Lists command usage information, including ID and amount (Admin Role)

 - **!top**
   Lists the top 5 Oldest Discord accounts on the current server (Admin Role)